HiSPARC/firmware/doc/messages.rst

 en second-message-data Sn+2 (Quantization error 2).
 Now the ratio CTD/CTP can be expressed in nanoseconds and has to be add with a time offset.
 The time offset is the sum of the first quantization error and a synchronization error.
-By synchronizing the asynchrone PPS signal with the 200MHz counter a synchronization error is made.
-This could be an error of maximal 5ns.
-This is reduced to 2.5ns by clocking the least significant bit of the counter on the negative edge of the 200MHz system clock also.
-The highest bit (bit31) of CTP in the second-message-data indicates if the time offset has to be adjust with 2.5ns.
+By synchronizing the asynchrone PPS signal with the 200 MHz counter a synchronization error is made.
+This could be an error of maximal 5 ns.
+This is reduced to 2.5 ns by clocking the least significant bit of the counter on the negative edge of the 200 MHz system clock also.
+The highest bit (bit31) of CTP in the second-message-data indicates if the time offset has to be adjust with 2.5 ns.
 The synchronization error for event-message-data Sn is in second-message-data Sn.